-A Lasting Power of Attorney (LPA) is a legal document which allows you to appoint someone (known as your Attorney) to make decisions on their behalf.
+A Lasting Power of Attorney is a legal document which allows an individual to appoint someone else (known as the Attorney) to make decisions on their behalf.
 LPAs are a legal safety net to protect your assets if you lose capacity in the future, and to ensure that you get any medical or health care that you need.
-An LPA allows you to plan ahead and appoint someone you trust to make important decisions about your health, care and finances on your behalf.
-Attorneys should always act in your best interests and you can appoint as many Attorneys as you wish but for practical reasons, we would not recommend more than four.
+An LPA allows you to plan ahead and appoint someone you trust to make decisions about your health, finances, care or living arrangements on your behalf.
+Attorneys should always act in your best interests and you can appoint as many as you wish, but we would recommend no more than four.

 Our team of expert solicitors have significant experience in this area and can explain how best to use a Lasting Power of Attorney.
 For more information, don’t hesitate to discuss matters with us at our Cardiff or Newport office, or we can arrange a home visit.

 What kinds of LPA are there?